Oceans: the next game in the award-winning Evolution series October 29 2018, 10 Comments

 Oceans is a stand-alone game in the Evolution series.
 It has been a collaborative effort between Nick Bentley (master of game design architecture and former neurobiologist), Brian O'Neill (professor of marine biology), Dominic Crapuchettes (old school pro Magic player and retired fishing boat captain), and Ben Goldman (chaotic neutral graphic designer and lawful evil game designer).

 Or if the vastness of the Ocean terrifies you, follow me from afar @DCrapuchettes on Twitter.
-I've decided to enter the Twittersphere to give people a first hand account of the games I'm working on.

 I'll post the latest game ideas and sneak peeks of the most recent art as they emerge from the depths.